Upcoming Events

 Join the Student Activities Board & Student Sustainability Center for Spring Carnival 2024!

 It's time to celebrate the season, grab some sweet treats, and win big with at our annual Spring Carnival!
-Swing by the EMU Green on Friday, May 3rd for free ice cream, popcorn, games, inflatables, and obstacles - great with friends or to meet someone new!
+Swing by the EMU Green on Friday, May 3rd for free pizza, games, inflatables, and obstacles - great with friends or to meet someone new!
 We'll have plenty of free prizes, food, snacks, and games to play, rain or shine!
 Hope to see you then.
 Bring your UO ID, but all are welcome!

 **Note, a waiver will be required for any individual participating in the obstacles or physical challenges.
 Must be 18 or older to participate and sign waiver.